z-bit/cat5/doc/flat-file-sructure.md

     		    module-name.reducer.ts
     		    index.ts

-btw.:
-* actions are classes:  import * as ModuleName from './module-name.actions'
-* reducer is function:  import * as moduleName from './module.reducer';
+    actions are classes:  import * as ModuleName from './module-name.actions' reducer is function:  import * as moduleName from './module.reducer';